digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 **TBD
 - Need to fix the emptydir storage for prometheus, and use block storage instead.
 Likewise, use Spaces for Loki.
-- Move the manifests under separate YAML files, so one can customize after cloning.
-Have images & manifests for each section.
 - Adjust the replicas and requests/limits for different namespaces.
 - Automation using terraform/flux.